mgelvoleo/aws-ansible-deploy/README.md

 ```

+* Save the file after pasting the content.

-now execute the ansible playbook by
+### Step 7 now execute the ansible playbook by
 ```ansible-playbook create_ec2.yml```